 The Tcard system is a visual management tool designed to streamline workflows and enhance task tracking.
-Originating from traditional physical card systems, TCards are used in a wide variety of industries to organize and monitor tasks, projects, and processes effectively.
+Originating from traditional physical card systems, TCards are used in a wide variety of industries to organise and monitor tasks, projects, and processes effectively.
 Each card represents a specific task, item, or piece of information, making it an intuitive and straightforward method for managing complex operations.

 How Tcards Work